 NOTE: The baseline text in the paragraphs below includes the changes proposed in doc 11-20/1298r1 for CID 251, 252:

-An eBCS non-AP STA that desires to send data to a remote destination shall transmit an eBCS UL frame to the broadcast destination address (i.e., Address 1 and Address 3 fields are set to broadcast address) carrying data intended for a remote destination.
+An eBCS non-AP STA that intends to send data to a remote destination shall transmit an eBCS UL frame to the broadcast destination address (i.e., Address 1 and Address 3 fields are set to broadcast address) carrying data intended for a remote destination.
 The URI to the remote destination shall be carried in the frame.
-The frame may also carry additional request from the transmitting STA to the forwarding AP.
+The frame may also carry additional request from the transmitting STA to the forwarding AP and fields for source authentication, preventing replay attack and protecting the contents of the frame.

 The format of the eBCS UL frame is described in 9.6.7.bc (eBCS UL Frame Format).

-The STA shall include the higher layer data intended for the remote destination in the HLP Payload field of the eBCS UL frame.

-The STA may include in the eBCS UL frame fields (such as STA Certificate, Timestamp and Frame Signature) for authentication, preventing replay attack and protecting the contents of the frame.

-The STA Certificate field when present in the frame shall carry the certificate of the transmitting STA.

-The Timestamp field when present in the frame carries timing information to prevent reply attack.

 TGbc editor: Please make changes to the following paragraph in this subclause as shown below: